 529 plans can only have one owner, and that person is often the Mom or Dad of a future student.
 Parents can open a 529 plan when their child is very young, or even before they are born, giving their account plenty of time to grow.
 A 529 plan is an investment account that works like a Roth IRA – you invest after-tax dollars that grow tax-free and are not taxed when you withdraw as long as the funds are spent toward higher education expenses.
 There are plenty of options available, and you can open almost any state’s 529 plan no matter where you live or where the child wants to attend college.

 Parent-owned 529 plans also receive favorable financial aid treatment.
-Only a maximum of 5.64% of the value of parental assets are counted toward a student’s Expected Family Contribution (EFC), compared to 20% of the value of the student’s assets.
-And when the funds are withdrawn from the 529 plan to pay for college, the student will not have to report the amount as student income on the Free Application for Federal Student Aid (FAFSA).
+Only a maximum of 5.64% of the value of parental assets are reported on the Free Application for Federal Student Aid (FAFSA), compared to 20% of the value of the student’s assets.
+And when the funds are withdrawn from the 529 plan to pay for college, the student will not have to report the amount as student income.

 As long as they are at least 18 years old, a student can open a 529 plan and name himself the beneficiary.
 Adults seeking a career change or graduate school probably wouldn’t have much time to build their savings, but they may still be able to claim a state tax deduction for their 529 plan contributions.

 34 states, including the District of Columbia, offer a state tax credit or deductions for contributions to a 529 plan.
-Most states will only offer benefits for residents who use their home states plan, but if you live in Arizona, Kansas, Maine, Missouri, Montana or Pennsylvania you can claim a deduction for contributions to any state’s 529 plan.
+Most states will only offer benefits for residents who use their home states plan, but if you live in Arizona, Arkansas, Kansas, Maine, Minnesota, Missouri, Montana, Ohio or Pennsylvania you can claim a deduction for contributions to any state’s 529 plan.

 You can generally claim a state tax benefit no matter how long the money is held in your 529 plan.
 So instead of paying tuition straight from a bank account, students can funnel the money though a 529 plan in order to claim the tax deduction.